harishkrishnav/PounceScoreBounceBot/README.md

 ## Running the bot (the first time)
-- Create a discord server with this [template](https://discord.new/ZSrQHC4tTF6T)
+1. Create a discord server with this [template](https://discord.new/ZSrQHC4tTF6T)
-- [Create a bot on the discord developer portal](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) and get the token ID
+1. [Create a bot on the discord developer portal](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) and get the token ID
-- Right click on the channels in discord and copy paste the channel IDs in the python script ([may need to toggle an appearance switch](https://discordia.me/en/developer-mode))
+1. Right click on the channels in discord and copy paste the channel IDs in the python script ([may need to toggle an appearance switch](https://discordia.me/en/developer-mode))
-- This assumes you have [python3](https://www.python.org/downloads/).
+1. You probably already have [python](https://www.python.org/downloads/) installed.
 Clone or zip and download this repository.
-Install the required packages in a virtual environment (warnings are okay)
+1. Install the required packages in a virtual environment (warnings are okay)
 ```
 pip install -r requirements.txt
 ```
-- Run:
+6. Run:
 ```
 python quizbot.py
 ```